flrd/standardlastprofile/README.md

 #>  $ watts     : num  70.8 68.2 65.9 63.3 59.5 55 50.5 46.6 43.9 42.3 ...
 ```

-In the context of the German electricity market, the term ‘Standard Load
+In the context of the German electricity market, the term *Standard Load
-Profile’ denotes a representative pattern of electricity consumption
+Profile* denotes a representative pattern of electricity consumption
 over a specific period.
 These profiles portray anticipated electricity
 consumption for diverse customer groups, like households or businesses.
 While not an exact match for an individual customer’s consumption